|

 Onimex began to reverse engineer the sibling rivalry

-Bri's future self provided the war tribunal with a list of time-indexes
+Bri's future self had provided the war tribunal with a list of dates

-that the tribunal gave to Conscious, who gave it to
+the tribunal forwarded to Conscious, who submitted the list to

-this investigation that perplexed Onimex paradoxically.
-Bri had
+the equasion that perplexed Onimex paradoxically: Bri had

 never met Onimex at any point in time.
 Did Bri pick this day

 because it was symbolic to him?
-"If so...
+And if so...
 "Does Kor sense me

 now?"
-It should be a mathematical impossibility, but in the
+It should be a mathematical impossibility -- in the

 hyper-quantum view, "The